 Metro-Urban Institute Programs

-Graduate Certificate in Urban Ministry and Urban-Focused Graduate Students
+Graduate Certificate in Urban Ministry

 Students in either the M.Div. or the M.A. degree programs may pursue a Graduate Certificate in Urban Ministry.
 Those seeking the certificate must

-- attain 18 hours of course work related to urban ministry (including Church and Society) with a grade of B or better in each course of the urban focus
+- attain 18 hours of course work related to urban ministry (including Church and Society) with a grade of B or better in each course of the urban-focus;

 - maintain a 2.5 or above overall GPA.